mj300405/ntwi/README.md

-# CLAM for EGFR Mutation Prediction
+# CLAM: Clustering-constrained Attention Multiple Instance Learning

-This repository implements a Clustering-constrained Attention Multiple Instance Learning (CLAM) model for predicting EGFR mutation status from whole slide images (WSIs) of lung cancer tissue.
+This repository contains a PyTorch implementation of the CLAM (Clustering-constrained Attention Multiple Instance Learning) model for EGFR mutation prediction in histopathology images.

 ## Features